explaingit

 USE CASE 2

-Write a JavaScript plugin that intercepts keystrokes or modifies terminal output to add new functionality.
+Write a JavaScript plugin that modifies terminal output or adds new keyboard shortcuts.

 USE CASE 3